kubernetes/kubernetes/docs/getting-started-guides/docker-multinode.md

 See [here](docker-multinode/deployDNS.md) for instructions.

-Then you can run Kubernetes [guest-example](../../examples/guestbook/) to build a redis backend cluster on the k8s．
+Then you can run Kubernetes [guest-example](../../examples/guestbook/) to build a Redis backend cluster on the k8s．

 ## Customize